zerynth/board-zerynth-olimex_esp32gateway/docs/index.rst

 Power to the Olimex Esp32 Gateway is supplied via the on-board USB Micro B connector or directly via the “VIN” pin.
 The power source is selected automatically.

-The device can operate on an external supply of 2.7 V to 5.5 V. If using more than 5.5 V, the voltage regulator may overheat and damage the device.
+The device can operate on an external supply of 5V.
+If using more than 5V, the voltage regulator may overheat and damage the device.

 Connect, Register, Virtualize and Program
 *****************************************